 Knowledge exchange and impact

-In addition to my academic research, I have served as a consultant on immigration and asylum issues for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office, the European Commission, European Parliament, the OECD, and the Scottish Government.
+I have served as a consultant on immigration and asylum issues for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office, the European Commission, European Parliament, the OECD, and the Scottish Government.

 Manufacturing Political Trust: Targets and Performance Measurement in Public Policy (Cambridge University Press, March 2018).